ABouveron/example-csharp-cryptographic-machine-files/README.md

-# Example C# Cryptographic License Files
+# Example C# Cryptographic Machine Files

-This is an example of how to verify and decrypt cryptographic license files in C# and .NET, using Ed25519 and AES-256-GCM.
+This is an example of how to verify and decrypt cryptographic machine files in C# and .NET, using Ed25519 and AES-256-GCM.

 ## Running the example